What is Gout?

 Crystals of uric acid deposited in sacs filled with fluid around the joints causing swelling and pain in the affected area.
+However, mild joint pain can be treated by applying a topical cream such as Voltaren Gel to an affected area.
 In certain cases, gout causes a severe type of inflammation of the joint that is very similar to rheumatoid arthritis.

 What Causes Gout?

 The natural inability to handle normal levels of uric acid in the body is a major cause of gout.
 There are other factors also that cause this genetic disease.

 Obesity can increase* the risk of gout.
 Those who have high blood pressure, improper kidney functions, and drink alcohol moderately or heavily are also prone to gout.
 Individuals who experience excessive weight gain in their youth or use certain medications can also develop this disease.

 Those who are already at risk of developing gout may increase* their chance of developing this disease in certain conditions.
 Some of the causes can be as follows:

 If an individual has undergone surgery in the recent past, he/she may develop gout attacks.
 This is because in preparation of the surgery most patients go through an imbalance in body fluid due to lack of fluid intake before and after the surgery.

 What are the Types of Gout?

 There are basically two types of gout.
 The first one is known as acute gout.
 This involves only one joint being affected or a few joints in most cases.
 The gout attack generally reduces* after three to sometimes ten days.